Prescriptions

 Collecting your prescription

-If ordered on a Friday afternoon before 6pm the prescription would not be ready until Tuesday afternoon (or Wednesday morning if ordering for Stoke Golding).
+Example - If you order your prescription on a Friday afternoon before 6pm the prescription would not be processed until Tuesday afternoon for Hinckley or Wednesday morning if ordering for Stoke Golding.
+You would add 1 day if the Monday was a bank holiday.

 You will need to choose a pharmacy to collect your prescription from.
 We call this nominating a pharmacy.